Roxborogh

 Macbeth, Act IV, Scene I

 As Macbeth was posing the frantic question above to the Three Witches, the murdered Banquo’s young son, Fleance, was running for his life through the forest toward England.
 As a child of ten, ruling Scotland was less a priority to him than surviving the night.
-It is now ten years later, and Flea (as he is now called by those who know him), is living in England, no longer a child.
-He has been raised by a solid but loving family; has a beautiful first love, Rosie and an empty heart that will not be satisfied until he returns to Scotland to meet his destiny.
+It is now ten years later, and Flea (as he is now called), is living in England, no longer a child.
+He has been raised by a stolid but loving family; has a beautiful first girlfriend, Rosie; and an empty heart that will not be satisfied until he returns to Scotland to meet his destiny.

-Tania Roxborogh’s extraordinary trilogy, BANQUO’S SON, BLOODLINES and BIRTHRIGHT does justice to its backstory.
+Tania Roxborogh’s extraordinary new novel, BANQUO’S SON, does justice to its backstory.

 It is filled with knights, battles, damsels (in distress and otherwise), the treachery of court and the desires of ambitious men.
 There is a hero you love, and another you mourn.
 Flea meets up with kings and Pretenders, makes alliances and sees terrible treachery.
 He fights to keep Rosie even as circumstances (and her father and Flea’s inability to ever say the right thing to him) keep them apart; and he is drawn to the lovely and virtuous Rachel, sister of his best friend (and King of Scotland) who may be more appropriate as a future wife for him.
 Flea grows up too quickly during the course of BANQUO’S SON, and his destiny remains tied to Macbeth’s frantic query to the Three Witches.